Oil Street: Oi! Art Space

+218 Electric Road

 Hong Kong Newton Hotel

-Hong Kong Newton Hotel, which under Henderson Land Development Company Limited, closed on 25 August 2015.

-The reason why Hong Kong Newton Hotel closed is recessed tourism in Hong Kong.
-According to the track record of Henderson Land Development Company, the average rate of checking-in has decreased in the first half-year.
-In the same period last year, Hong Kong Newton Hotel earned $27 million, but this year lost $15 million.

-Moreover, the spokesperson of Henderson Land Development Company stated that the rate of checking-in and the room price has decreased because of the highly competitive hotel industry in Hong Kong.
+The Hong Kong Newton Hotel was located at 218 Electric Road, North Point, Hong Kong Island, at the corner of Oil Street.
+It wais a renowned three-star hotel with 362 rooms and belongs to Henderson Land Development Company Limited.
+Henderson Land Development's three Newton hotels experienced a decline in room rates and occupancy rates.
+Intense market competition, coupled with a 3.8% drop in overnight visitors to Hong Kong, led to a decline in performance.
+Under this financial pressure, Henderson Land Development closed the Hong Kong Newton Hotel on August 25, 2015.
+The property was originally planned to be converted into an office building.

+Hong Kong Li-Ning Building

+The former site of the Newton Hotel Hong Kong was completely demolished and redeveloped into a 22-storey brand-new, eco-friendly commercial skyscraper known as Harbour East.

+On December 10, 2023, Li Ning Group announced that it had acquired the Hong Kong East Commercial Building at 218 Electric Road, North Point, from Henderson Land Development for HK$2.208 billion, and planned to use part of the property as the group's Hong Kong headquarters.
+The property was previously valued at HK$2.46 billion, meaning that Li Ning Group acquired the property at a 10.2% discount.
+After the acquisition, Harbour East was renamed the Hong Kong Li Ning Building.

 Oil street future development

 A large-scale development project will be carried out at Inland Lot No. 8920 of Oil Street in the near future, after the Lands Department announced that the Ocean Century Investment Limited was awarded the land grant last for 50 years by beating other five companies and became the highest tender.
 This site has been left vacant since the late 1990s after the Government Supplies Department (GSD) vacated away.
 It covers around 7,887 square metres while the maximum gross floor area (GFA) is 70,200 square metres.
 At least 30,000 square metres of it has to be hotel-purpose land use and any ancillary accommodations and the rest of the GFA can be used in any way but industrial usage.

 According to the proposal submitted by the Ocean Century Investment Limited, the project will mainly be divided into three parts, which is the construction of hotels, residential areas and the public areas.
 The residential land use will include less than 400 dwelling units with a maximum of 40,200 domestic gross floor areas.
 Together with it, ancillary accommodations like resident's clubhouse and recreational areas will be included.
 In terms of the hotel, it will be built in the shape of sailboat, which is similar to the design of the Burj Al Arab hotel in Dubai.
 The development project will also cover the construction of public open space, for instance, three public open space areas and a wide Sculpture Plaza with exhibition of art pieces that serves an extension to the future Art Space revitalised from the former Yacht Club.